-Walter Bagehot, famed British constitutional scholar, once noted “The defining characteristic of that government is the choice of the executive ruler by the legislative assembly; but when there are three parties a satisfactory choice is impossible.”
-Now, which country in Europe, including Britain, has only two parties?
+“The defining characteristic of that government is the choice of the executive ruler by the legislative assembly; but when there are three parties a satisfactory choice is impossible.”

-All decent size nations of Europe would be served better by a U.S. type federal structure.
-It fosters a two party-system due to its nationwide presidential election, but works well when there are multiple parties at the national and state levels.
+All European countries would be better served by a U.S. type presidential system.
+It fosters a two party-system across the country, due to its nationwide presidential election.
+But it also works well at the local level when there are multiple parties.

-Here’s The Economist article entitled Going to bits: Europeans are splitting their votes among ever more parties.
-“That means better representation but clunkier governance,” it says…
+[Excerpts of a 2017 Economist article entitled Going to bits: Europeans are splitting their votes among ever more parties.]

 AFTER two months and three failed rounds of negotiations, Iceland has a government at last.
 On January 10th Bjarni Benediktsson, leader of the Independence Party, announced that he had struck a deal with two other centre-right groups.
 Yet his tenure as prime minister may be short.
 Opposition politicians are already calling for a vote of no confidence and fresh elections.
 And even if the coalition survives for the moment, with a measly one-seat majority, it is unlikely to last long.